Additions/Improvements since initial release of 2020

 Enhanced Speed Features:

 • Faster *Alias* calls for complex documents.
-Previously, a call for an *Alias* list would open the *Alias* spreadsheet (the 'multichoice.xlsx' file), read the list for the requested values then close the spreadsheet.
-When *aliases* were rarely used, there was no speed issue, but we have found that users are creating many more lists than we anticipated.
+Previously, a call for an *Alias* list would open the *Alias* spreadsheet (the 'multichoice.xlsx' file), find and copy the requested value and then close the spreadsheet.
+When *aliases* were rarely used, there was no speed issue.
+However, but we found that users are using the *Alias* feature more than we anticipated and creating many more lists than we originally programmed for.
 (This is a good thing!)
 While each call would be but a split second, lots of calls added up.
-Pathagoras now holds the *alias* spreadsheet open until processing is complete.
+Pathagoras now holds the *alias* spreadsheet open until the whole document assembly process is complete.

 • Faster replacements for short options blocks.
 Instead of processing each element of a multiple choice (options) block for a keep or replace decision, Pathagoras can search for the presence of an entire raw <<*Options* block and directly replace it with the desired value.
 The change is subtle, but the speed-up in processing time when identical text is involved is real.